 - Urinate right before you exercise.

-- Try wearing pads to absorb leakage or urethral inserts to block the flow.
+- Try wearing pads to absorb leakage or urethral inserts to block the flow of urine.

 Controlling the Need to Urinate

 Some activities may increase leakage for some people.
-NOT doing these things may help:
+Things to avoid include:

 - Coughing, sneezing, and straining, and other actions that put extra pressure on the pelvic muscles.
-If you have a cold or lung problems that make you cough or sneeze, get treatment for it.
+Get treatment for a cold or lung problems that make you cough or sneeze.

-Ask your doctor or nurse about things you can do to ignore urges to pass urine.
+Ask your provider about things you can do to ignore urges to pass urine.
 After a few weeks, you should leak urine less often.